Wybunbury

 According to the 2001 census, the parish had a population of 1,474, reducing to 1,459 at the 2011 Census.

-Wybunbury was listed in the Domesday Book as Wimeberie is pronounced "Wimbry" or "Winbry".
+Wybunbury was listed in the Domesday Book as Wimeberie.

 Governance

 From 1974 the civil parish was served by Crewe and Nantwich Borough Council, which was succeeded on 1 April 2009 by the new unitary authority of Cheshire East.
 Wybunbury falls in the parliamentary constituency of Crewe and Nantwich, which has been represented by Kieran Mullan since 2019, after being represented by Laura Smith (2017–19), Edward Timpson (2008–17) and Gwyneth Dunwoody (1983–2008).

 Notable features

 The leaning tower of the former church of St Chad, also known as the 'Leaning Tower of South Cheshire' and the 'Hanging Steeple of Wimberie', is located in Wybunbury village.
 The 29.3 m tower is all that remains of a late-15th-century church demolished in 1833.
 (Later churches, replacing the 15th-century one, were also demolished in 1892 and 1977.)
 The tower was stabilised using underexcavation by James Trubshaw in 1832; this is the earliest known application of the technique later used on the Leaning Tower of Pisa.

 There are four Commonwealth service war graves of World War I in the original churchyard and, in the neighbouring churchyard extension, another three from the same war and four from World War II.

 The parish also includes the lowland raised bog of Wybunbury Moss, a National Nature Reserve and Site of Special Scientific Interest.